newstack-cloud/bluelink-provider-aws/provider_description.md

-AWS provider for the Celerity Deploy Engine including resources, data sources, links and custom variable types for interacting with AWS services.
+AWS provider for the Bluelink Deploy Engine including resources, data sources, links and custom variable types for interacting with AWS services.

 ## AWS Authentication and Configuration